 Royal Mail has an additional service, express 48, that is fulfilled through Parcelforce Worldwide.
 This service has £100 compensation as standard (with up to £2500 available in add-ons), full tracking and size limits of a combined length and girth of 3m.
 Prices range from £11.99 for a 2kg parcel to £43.78 for a 30kg parcel, with the option to add on additional kilograms for £1.50 each.

 We’ve focused on Royal Mail so far because they’re by far the largest postal service in the UK and the most accessible to businesses and individuals of all shapes and sizes.
-However, they’re not the only option out there.
+However, they are far from the only option out there.
 There are multiple logistics companies that will provide many comparable services, allowing you to compare prices, delivery times and compensation rates.

 Couriers will all operate in slightly different ways, but most will offer some form or combination of collection and drop off services for you to get your parcels to them.
 It’s worth noting that Royal Mail also has services geared towards regular senders, including their drop and go, which allows you to process the details and payments for parcels away from the Post Office then drop them at a fast track counter to speed up the whole thing.